mozilla-services/docs/source/reg/apis.rst

     - e-mail: Email address associated with the account.
     - captcha-challenge: The challenge string from the captcha.
     - captcha-response: The response to the captcha.

-    - secret: If set, the shared secret, which will override the captcha (for testing and automation)
+    An **X-Weave-Secret** can be provided containing a secret string known by the server.
+When provided, it will override the captcha.
+This is useful for testing and automation.

     The server will return the lowercase username on success.